 Camping is back in 2019.
 We will be opening up the option of Friday night camping at World’s Toughest Mudder.
 No longer will you have to set up your pit area and leave the night before without experiencing the stars in the sky and the fellow camaraderie between other Mudders.
 There will only be 400 spaces available with a maximum of 3 people per pit space for camping, so don’t wait, act fast.
 When purchasing a camping space, a participant will have the option to add up to 2 additional campers in their space at $15 a head.

-With high demand and limited slots available, enter your information below to get exclusive access to World’s Toughest Mudder 2018, behind the scenes look at new obstacles, training guides, prizing details and how to be featured on CBS in the winter.
+With high demand and limited slots available, enter your information below to get exclusive access to World's Toughest Mudder news, course information, and award details.

 - '17 - Ryan Atkins - 110 Miles